Phantom of the Opera

 Did you know this about Phantom of the Opera?

-The Phantom of the Opera is a musical phenomenon with some of the most extravagant settings, costumes and special effects ever used on a stage.
-The play had its world premiere in London October 9, 1986, and ever since it has played over 11,000 shows at Her Majesty's Theatre in London.
-Around the world, the Phantom of the Opera has been shown in over 90 cities and won over 50 theater awards!
+The Phantom of the Opera is a musical phenomenon with some of the most extravagant sets, costumes and special effects ever used on a stage.
+The play had its world premiere in London October 9, 1986, and has played over 11,000 shows at Her Majesty's Theatre in London since.
+The Phantom of the Opera has staged productions in over 90 cities and has won over 50 theater awards worldwide!

 Other classic musicals playing in London: Les Misérables

 Shortly after your booking is complete, you will receive an e-ticket by email.
 Just print out your ticket and bring it with you to the theater.

-The Phantom of the Opera lasts approx. 2 hours and 30 minutes incl. intermission.
+The Phantom of the Opera runs approximately 2 hours and 30 minutes including intermission.

 - Please note: The sides of the Grand Circle are side view restricted.
 The rear of the Stalls and Royal Circle are restricted by the overhang